Assistant Professor of Outdoor Recreation and Wildland Management

 In service of this research agenda, I frequently collaborate with interdisciplinary teams of conservation social scientists, resource economists, recreation ecologists, tourism scholars, and public land management agency partners.

-Please check out my website for updated information, about research, current projects, graduate assistantships, and courses.
+Please check out my website or the Wildland and Recreation Management Research Lab website for updated information about research, current projects, graduate assistantships, and courses.

 Ph.D Human Dimensions of Natural Resources and the Environment and Recreation, Park, and Tourism Management, The Pennsylvania State University, 2020

 M.S.
 Recreation, Park, and Tourism Management, The Pennsylvania State University, 2018

 B.S.
 Environmental and Natural Resource Economics and Policy, Clemson University, 2016

 PTRM 217: Outdoor Recreation Management

 PTRM 595: Foundational Theory for Protected Area Management